 - 2 stalks celery, diced

-- 5 shallots, peeled
+- 5 shallots, peeled but whole

 - 2 medium carrots, peeled and diced